kwaldenphd/facial-recognition/README.md

 Select one or two of these lawsuits and explore the provided resources.

 Questions to consider:
+- What are you able to learn about the background or context for the case?
+- What are some of the specific concerns articulated in the legal documents (where available)?
+  * Is there precedent being cited?
+  * Are there Constitutional amendments or other legal foundations for the lawsuit?
+- Where and how do we see race and surveillance at work?
+- What are you able to tell about the status of the case?
+- Other thoughts/questions/comments

 Additional resources for a few specific cases.